nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/discover-nuxeo-platform-apis/setting-up-your-javascript-environment.md

 ## Creating Users and Groups

-The goal is to create the `sales` and `managers` group, as well as three users in Nuxeo Platform:
+The goal is to create the `sales` and `managers` groups, as well as three users in Nuxeo Platform:

 *   John Doe - a regular user &mdash; username and password: `jdoe`
 *   Alicia Fraser - part of the sales team &mdash; username and password: `afraser`